ElektraInitiative/libelektra/src/plugins/jni/README.md

 - infos/provides =
 - infos/needs =
 - infos/placements =
-- infos/status = unittest configurable memleak experimental -10000
+- infos/status = unittest configurable memleak experimental -500
-- infos/description = generic java plugin
+- infos/description = generic Java plugin

 ## Introduction

-Allows you to write plugins in java.
+Allows you to write plugins in Nava.

 Needs Java 8 or later.
-While the plugin internally uses JNI, the Java binding for your java-plugin may use something different, e.g. JNA.
+While the plugin internally uses JNI, the Java binding for your Java plugin may use something different, e.g. JNA.
-The requirements for the java bindings are:
+The requirements for the Java bindings are:

 - needs to have the classes `elektra/Key` and `elektra/KeySet` with
  - a constructor that takes a C-Pointer as long (J)
  - a method "release" that gives up ownership (set internal pointer to NULL)

-The java plugin itself needs to have the following methods:
+The Java plugin itself needs to have the following methods:

 - constructor without arguments (i.e. default constructor)
 - open with argument `elektra/KeySet` (the plugin's conf) and `elektra/Key`